jurasofish/mcpunk/README.md

     Review get_recent_branches function in mcpunk/git_analysis.py 4.
 Verify there
     are integration tests that check the full function with a real git repo, not just the helper 5.
-If missing, document test gaps Start a totally new chat
+If missing, document test gaps

+Start a totally new chat:

 - **[User]** Hey buddy can you please grab a task and complete it
 - **[Claude]** grabs a task, sets up project, gets diff, digs around project